 I know it's easy in the evenings to get busy and feel that catching up on homework while grabbing a bite from the pantry is the priority over sitting down for supper, but the research says otherwise.
 Eating family meals together has been shown to benefit children and teens by helping to fight obesity, substance abuse, strengthen family bonds and even improve grades.
+It also simply makes them feel more connected and engaged, something that I personally think we ALL need more.
 Consider this:

 That said, the reality is conflicting schedules sometimes simply don't allow for dinner together.
 I get that.
 But that's no reason NOT to try.
 Even if families are only able to commit to carving out one night a week, that's better than none.